AlgoMaster Logo

 Connection State Management

 You need to handle what happens when a server crashes, when clients reconnect to different servers, and when the connection registry gets out of sync with reality.
-These are solvable problems, but they require careful design.
+Use heartbeats, TTLs, and cleanup on disconnect so stale registry entries do not route messages to a server that no longer holds the connection.

 • True bidirectional communication, either side can send at any time